modernish/modernish/README.md

 Usage: like `rev` on Linux and BSD, which is like `cat` except that `-` is a filename and does not denote standard input.
 No options are supported.

+#### `use sys/base/yes` ####
+`yes` very quickly outputs infinite lines of text, each consisting of its space-separated arguments, until terminated by a signal or by a failure to write output.
+If no argument is given, the default line is `y`.
+No options are supported.

+This infinite-output command is useful for piping into commands that need an indefinite input data stream, or to automate a command requiring interactive confirmation.

+Modernish `yes` is like GNU `yes` in that it outputs all its arguments, whereas BSD `yes` only outputs the first.
+It can output multiple gigabytes per second on modern systems, outperforming both GNU and BSD `yes`.

 #### `use sys/cmd/extern` ####
 `extern` is like `command` but always runs an external command, without